Osees: Relocation, line-up change, Oh Sees and Osees (2013–present)

 In 2013, Dwyer announced a hiatus for Osees as he re-located to Los Angeles.
 He soon reformed the band with a new lineup, accompanied by a shift to a heavier, garage punk sound.

-The current line-up began to solidify during the recording of 2017's Orc, and was finalized by the addition of keyboardist (and occasional guitarist) Tomas Dolas during the recording of 2018's Smote Reverser.
+The current line-up began to solidify during the recording of 2017's Orc. adding a second drummer in Paul Quattrone, and was finalized by the addition of keyboardist (and occasional guitarist) Tomas Dolas during the recording of 2018's Smote Reverser.
 Since 2017, the group's output has prominently featured the influence of krautrock, with releases and performances typically containing long, improvised, progressive jams.
 Extended jams are featured with particular prominence on Face Stabber (2019), and Metamorphosed (2020).
 Some recent releases explore a particular style outside the group's usual repertoire.
 For example, Panther Rotate (2020) explores remixed music, and A Foul Form (2022) is recorded in a hardcore punk style.
-Since 2016, Osees recordings and performances have incorporated two drummers, which is unusual in rock music.

 Dwyer continues to occasionally collaborate with ex-bandmember Dawson on Osees releases, most notably on the 2017 release Memory of a Cut Off Head, a one-off return to the band's original freak folk style.